Winky and Wanda

 The Asian elephants at ARK 2000 have over 30 acres (30 times the area at the Detroit Zoo) of natural habitat in which they can browse and graze, dig, swim and explore.
 They are able to rebuild muscles that they didn't use living in zoos and are becoming more physically fit.
 Increased exercise may also slow the degenerative process of arthritis for the elephants.

 Winky died at the PAWS sanctuary almost three years to the day after she arrived.
 She was 56 and had severe arthritis for years.
-We are comforted to know that her quality of life was as good as it possibly could have been, and we’re grateful to the staff at PAWS for the excellent care she received and the environment they offered her.
-As of August 2014, Wanda, 56 remains at PAWS with several other Asian elephants.
-She is doing well despite chronic foot problems developed over years of living in zoos.
+Wanda enjoyed the creature comforts at PAWS for 10 years before her death in February 2015 at the age of 57 due to complications from severe arthritis.
+We are comforted to know that the quality of life for these elephants was as good as it possibly could have been, and we’re grateful to the staff at PAWS for the excellent care Winky and Wanda received and the environment they were offered.

 Keepers of Our Future, a Detroit Zoo History